ryanwd123/dabbler/README.md

     - ✔️file paths (triggered by characters **`'./`**  )
     - ✔️keywords
     - 🔲function signature / parameters
+    - 🔲re-use of named columns in current query
 - Send/Execute SQL query from vscode editor to view in dabbler window

 ### Current Limitations